grantholle/calculators/README.md

     `{"id":"com.40Digits.<project name lowercase>","name":"<project name capitalize>"}`

+5. Edit `www/config.xml` accordingly to match the new project name.

 `.gitignore` files were intentially added and left blank in the `platforms`, `plugins`, `www`, and `merges` folders.
 It is recomended that as the project grows, that these files should be populated to ignore specific things when necessary.
 (Except the merges directory--that should always be available.)

 ## Documentation